wildabeast/appmaker/readme.md

 })

 // Note: don't add any user data.
 We don't want someone to be sending their data,
-// just usage data so we can improve the tools.
+// just usage data so we can improve the core and Community Tools.
 //
 // For now, to see the data, Breck needs to add you to our MixPanel account--
 // just send me an email.